PyWiFeS/pipeline/README.md

         - `wifes_red_<master_calibration>_files.fits`
         - ...

-`data_products` contains the `plots` directory with the output figures and quality plots obtained during the data reduction, separated by arm when required.
+`data_products` contains the `plots` directory with the output figures and quality plots obtained during the data reduction, saved in a separated for in each arm when required (`data_products/plots/arm`).
-Then, the `data_products/intermediate` directory with the calibration files generated during the data reduction process, saved separately for each red and blue arm.
-Also in `intermediate` there is the temporary directory `raw_data_temp` aimed to store the raw data and any pre-treated images (e.g. cut down calibration frames to stellar mode size, when needed) during the data reductions proces. `raw_data_temp` is automatically removed when the pipeline is successfully completed.
+Then, the `data_products/intermediate` directory with the calibration files generated during the data reduction process and saves the data separately for each red and blue arm.
+Also in `intermediate` there is the temporary directory `raw_data_temp` aimed to store the raw data and any pre-treated images (e.g. cut down calibration frames to stellar mode size, when needed) during the data reduction process. `raw_data_temp` is automatically removed when the pipeline is successfully completed.

 Finally, we find `data_products/master_calib`, which is a directory with all master calibration files produced in the data reduction.
 They are stored to be used in further reductions if required.